Homogenization results for the generator of multiscale Langevin dynamics in weighted Sobolev spaces: Introduction

 We analyze the homogenization of problems \eqref{eq:intro_poisson} and \eqref{eq:intro_eigen} providing asymptotic results for their solutions in the limit of vanishing $\epl$.
 In particular, we show that they converge to the solutions of the corresponding problems for the generator $\mathcal L^0$ of the homogenized diffusion \eqref{eq:Langevin_hom}.
 We remark that these equations are defined on the whole space $\R^d$, and this leads us to the introduction of weighted Sobolev spaces where the weight function is the invariant density of the homogenized process \eqref{eq:Langevin_hom}.
 The proof of the convergence results relies on the theory of two-scale convergence, which we extend to the case of weighted Sobolev spaces in order to make it fit into our framework.

-The Poisson problem for elliptic operators corresponding to infinitesimal generators of diffusion processes has been thoroughly investigated in \cite{PaV01,PaV03,PaV05}, where the authors prove the existence and uniqueness of the solution in suitable weighted Sobolev spaces and its continuity with respect to parameters in the equations.
+The Poisson problem for elliptic operators corresponding to infinitesimal generators of diffusion processes has been thoroughly investigated in \cite{PaV01,PaV03,PaV05}, where more probabilistic approaches and the method of corrector are employed.
+In particular, the authors prove the existence and uniqueness of the solution in suitable weighted Sobolev spaces and its continuity with respect to parameters in the equations.
 Moreover, the Poisson problem for an extended generator defined in terms of an appropriate version of the Dynkin formula is analyzed in \cite{VeK11}.
 Regarding the study of the homogenization of the eigenvalue problem for elliptic operators, several results exist in the context of bounded domains \cite{Kes79a,Kes79b,ACP04}, and additional first-order corrections for the eigenvalues of the homogenized generator are provided in \cite{MoV97}.
 Our theoretical analysis is based on the notion of two-scale convergence, which was initially introduced in \cite{Ngu89} and then studied in greater detail in \cite{All92,All94}.
 Our contribution to this field consists in the extension of this theory from Lebesgue spaces in bounded domains to the more general case of weighted Sobolev spaces in unbounded domains.
+An advantage of the two-scale convergence approach with respect to other techniques presented in the literature is the fact that it gives a mathematical justification to the formal asymptotic multiscale expansion which is usually employed to derive the homogenized equation.

 We also mention that a further motivation to study the asymptotic properties of the multiscale eigenvalue problem is that it provides the framework for various spectral methods for the estimation of unknown parameters or the computation of numerical solutions, which have been proposed in literature.
-Two different inference procedures relying on the eigenvalues and eigenfunctions of the generator of the dynamic are presented in \cite{KeS99,CrV06} for single-scale problems and then extended to multiscale diffusions in \cite{APZ21,CrV11}, respectively.
+Two different inference procedures relying on the eigenvalues and eigenfunctions of the generator of the dynamic are presented in \cite{KeS99,CrV06} for single-scale problems and then extended to multiscale diffusions in \cite{APZ22,CrV11}, respectively.
 Moreover, spectral methods are also employed to solve multiscale SDEs at the diffusive time scale in \cite{APV16}, where an alternative approach to the heterogeneous multiscale method based on the spectral properties of the generator of the coarse-grained model is proposed.